Josip Novakovich

 Josip Novakovich (Croatian: Novaković) is a Croatian Canadian writer.

 Early life and education

 Josip Novakovich was born in Yugoslavia (in 1956) and grew up in the central Croatian town of Daruvar.
 Novakovich studied medicine at the University of Novi Sad in Serbia.
 He left Yugoslavia to avoid service in the Yugoslav People's Army, and moved to the United States at the age of 20.
-He continued his education at Vassar College (B.A.), Yale Divinity School (M.Div.), and the University of Texas, Austin (M.A.).
+He continued his education at Vassar College (A.B.), Yale Divinity School (M.Div.), and the University of Texas, Austin (M.A.).

 Career

 Novakovich has published a novel (April Fool's Day), four short story collections (Yolk, Salvation and Other Disasters, Infidelities: Stories of War and Lust, Tumbleweed), four collections of narrative essays (Apricots from Chernobyl, Plum Brandy: Croatian Journey, Three Deaths, and Shopping for a Better Country); and two textbooks (Writing Fiction Step by Step, Fiction Writer's Workshop) and hundreds of short stories and essays.